If you’re new to property, the terms freehold, 99-year, 999-year, and leasehold can be confusing. So let us break it down for you.

 - The advantage of freehold is more theoretical than practical

-As a rule of thumb, a new freehold unit will be priced at about 10 per cent higher than a leasehold counterpart.
+As a rule of thumb, a new freehold unit will be priced at about 10% higher than a leasehold counterpart.
 However, leasehold units tend to show greater depreciation than leasehold properties at 21 years of age, and then 40 years of age.
 Before that point, it’s even possible that some leasehold properties will depreciate slower than their freehold counterparts.

-In theory, freehold fetches a better price during en-bloc
+In theory, freehold units fetch a better price during en bloc

-Likewise, it is nearby amenities – such as construction of train stations, malls, and schools – that developers factor into their en-bloc bid.
-If the amenities around a freehold condo don’t improve substantially, that can still translate to a lower en-bloc price.
+Likewise, it is nearby amenities — such as the construction of train stations, malls, and schools — that developers factor into their en bloc bid.
+If the amenities around a freehold condo don’t improve substantially, that can still translate to a lower en bloc price.

 Leasehold is better for rental yields

-For example, say you buy a leasehold condo that is $1 million, and generates $3,000 a month in rent.
-This is a rental yield of 3.6 percent.
+For example, say you buy a leasehold condo that’s S$1 million and generates S$3,000 a month in rent.
+This is a rental yield of 3.6%.

-Now say you buy a freehold counterpart, in the same area, and it costs 15 percent more.
-That’s $1,150,000.
-Now will your rental income increase?
-Unlikely, as it does not matter to the tenant whether you have a 99 year leasehold or a freehold.
-You will probably still get $3,000 in rental income.
+Now say you buy a freehold counterpart, in the same area, and it costs 15% more.
+That’s S$1,150,000.
+Now, will your rental income increase?
+Unlikely, as it does not matter to the tenant whether the condo is a 99-year leasehold or a freehold.
+You will probably still get S$3,000 in rental income.

-The total rental yield is thus 3.1 percent, making it less attractive to a landlord.
+The total rental yield is thus 3.1%, making it less attractive to a landlord.

-This is one of the reasons landlords like to look for older leasehold properties, which may lead to lower capital to purchase, and higher yields.
-You can browse for some of Singapore’s best valued listings on 99.co.
+This is one of the reasons landlords like to look for older leasehold properties, which may require lower capital to purchase but earn higher yields in return.
+You can browse for some of Singapore’s best-valued 99 -year leasehold apartments for sale in Singapore.

 The advantage of freehold is more theoretical than practical

 An investor would do better to focus on the key principles.
 That is, what are the prices of surrounding properties?
-What amenities do the URA master plan suggest, and what do the transaction records show?
-These issues take precedence over whether a unit is freehold or leasehold.
+What amenities does the URA master plan suggest, and what do the transaction records show?
+These issues take precedence over whether a unit is a freehold or leasehold.

-For home owners looking at long term stay, don’t assume freehold is necessary.
+For homeowners looking at a long-term stay, don’t assume freehold is necessary.
 Family structures and places change.
-Family members migrate, children move out, and you may want a change of scene 20 years from now.
+Family members migrate, children move out and you may want a change of scenery 20 years from now.